aplteam/Tatin/docs/Introduction.md

 ## Authors (publishers)

-You'll develop Tatin packages using whatever tools you're familiar with.
+You may develop Tatin packages using whatever tools you're familiar with.
 These could be GitHub, GitLab or any of their competitors, or local files on your PC.

 When you're ready to create a release of your package, you'll assign a group and specify a name and a version number, define dependencies (if any), and you may provide additional meta information like tags, a description and more.
 You may even add user-defined meta data.